radcamp/radcamp.github.io/Brisbane2025/data_QC.md

 raw data.

 ## Exploring the seadragon data
-We will be reanalysing RAD-Seq data from seadragon (*Phyllopteryx taeniolatus*) sampled from across across New South Wales, Victoria, and Tasmania and published in [Klanten *et al* 2020 - Genomic and morphological evidence of distinct populations in the endemic common (weedy) seadragon *Phyllopteryx taeniolatus* (Syngnathidae)
+We will be reanalysing RAD-Seq data from seadragons (*Phyllopteryx taeniolatus*) sampled from across across New South Wales, Victoria, and Tasmania and published in [Klanten *et al* 2020 - Genomic and morphological evidence of distinct populations in the endemic common (weedy) seadragon *Phyllopteryx taeniolatus* (Syngnathidae)